Minnesota Secretary Of State - Vote early in person

 Locations

 All voters have at least one location where they can vote early in person with an absentee ballot.
-Depending on where you live, there may be additional locations.
+View the list of voting locations before election day for upcoming elections, or contact your county election office.

 Hours

-• The last Saturday before Election Day (10 a.m. — 3 p.m.)
+- The last Saturday before Election Day (9 a.m. — 3 p.m.)

-• The day before Election Day until 5 p.m.
+- The day before Election Day until 5 p.m.

-• This does not apply to school districts holding standalone elections.
+These additional hours do not apply to school districts holding standalone elections.

 Some local jurisdictions may provide additional absentee voting days or hours beyond the above required days and times.
 Call your jurisdiction for more information.

-2023 Early Voting Dates
+2025 Early Voting Dates

-Note: in odd years, not all areas of the state will have elections.
+Note: in odd years, not all areas of the state have elections.
 Use the Polling Place Finder to check for elections in your area.

 Primary Election

-First day to vote early in person: Friday, June 23
+First day to vote early in person: Friday, June 27

-Last day to vote early in person: Monday, August 7
+Last day to vote early in person: Monday, August 11

 General Election

-First day to vote early in person: Friday, September 22
+First day to vote early in person: Friday, September 19

-Last day to vote early in person: Monday, November 6
+Last day to vote early in person: Monday, November 3

 Have an agent pick up your ballot (agent delivery)

 In special situations, you may ask an agent to pick up and return an absentee ballot for you.
 This is called ‘agent delivery.’
+Learn more about agent delivery.